juliaguida/oystercard/engineering_projects/project_setup.md

 - Rotate team members to create posts: keep a record of what you learn and get blocked on

 #### A wiki
 - Document your stand-ups, retrospectives, knowledge-share sessions.
-The github project wiki could be a good place to start
+The Github project wiki could be a good place to start

 #### Another tool
 - If you like using another tool, use it!